Gremlins: Toys and collectibles

 With its commercial themes, particularly the cuteness of the character Gizmo, Gremlins became the center of considerable merchandising.
 Due to this, it became part of a rising trend in film, which had received a boost from Spielberg's E.T. the Extra-Terrestrial.
-Manufacturers including LJN produced versions of Gizmo as dolls or stuffed animals, the latter of which became a popular high demand toy during the holiday season of 1984.
+Manufacturers including LJN produced versions of Gizmo as dolls or stuffed animals, the latter of which became a popular high-demand toy during the holiday season of 1984.
 Both Gizmo and the gremlins were mass-produced as action figures, and Topps printed trading cards based upon the film.

-A Gizmo toy was produced which was a spinoff of furby.
+An interactive Gizmo Furby Friends toy was released in 1999.

 A product placement deal with fast food chain Hardee's also led to a series of five book-and-cassette/45 records adaptations of the film's story.
 Starting in the early 2000s, companies such as Jun Planning and the National Entertainment Collectibles Association produced all-new Gremlins toys and collectibles.
 In 2017 Trick or Treat Studios began producing official Gremlins life-size puppets of Stripe and Gizmo.
 In May 2019, NECA unveiled their Christmas 2019 collectible, which features two Gremlins singing carols.

-Novel
+Books

 The screenplay was adapted into a novelization by George Gipe, published by Avon Books in June 1984.
 The novel offered an origin for mogwai and gremlins as a prologue.
 Supposedly, mogwai were created as gentle, contemplative creatures by a scientist on an alien world.
 However, it was discovered their physiology was unstable.
-The end result was only 1 in 10,000 mogwai would retain their sweet, loving demeanor.
+The result was only 1 in 10,000 mogwai would retain their sweet, loving demeanor.
 The rest would change into creatures the novel referred to as "mischievous".
-The minority mogwai (the 1 in 10,000) are immortal by human standards, though Gizmo explains to Stripe if he were to undergo the transformation himself, he would become like the others, "short lived and violent."
+The minority mogwai (the 1 in 10,000) are immortal by human standards, though Gizmo explains to Stripe if he were to undergo the transformation himself, he would become like the others, "short lived and violent".
 This origin is unique to the novel but is referred to in the novelization of Gremlins 2 by David Bischoff.
 No definitive origin for mogwai or gremlins is given in either Gremlins film.
 The novelization contains a subplot that was cut from the original film, where the National Guard plans to neutralize the gremlins with fire hoses.

+A comic book adaptation was published by Western Publishing in 1984.